 - Lime zest, to serve

 - Place salt on a plate.
 Run the cut side of the lime around the rims of your serving glasses.
-Dip the outer rims in the salt to coat them, and shake off any excess.
-(Again, leave out this stage if you are watching your salt intake.)
+Dip the outer rims in the salt to coat them and shake off any excess.

 2. Watermelon ‘Nojitos’